-Usually, the presenting problem(s) are self-limited or minor.
-Physicians typically spend 15 minutes with the patient and/or family or caregiver.

-99335 Domiciliary or rest home visit for the evaluation and management of an established patient, which requires at least two of these three key components: an expanded problem focused interval history, an expanded problem focused examination, and/or medical decision making of low complexity.
 Usually, the presenting problem(s) are of low to moderate severity.
 Physicians typically spend 25 minutes with the patient and/or family or caregiver.

-- 99336 Domiciliary or rest home visit for the evaluation and management of an established patient, which requires at least two of these three key components: a detailed interval history, a detailed examination, and/or medical decision making of moderate complexity.
+- Domiciliary or rest home visit for the evaluation and management of an established patient, which requires at least two of these three key components: a detailed interval history, a detailed examination, and/or medical decision making of moderate complexity.

 Usually, the presenting problem(s) are of moderate to high severity.
-Physicians typically spend 40 minutes with the patient and/or family or caregiver. - 99337 Domiciliary or rest home visit for the evaluation and management of an established patient, which requires at least two of these three key components: a comprehensive interval history, a comprehensive examination, and medical decision making of moderate to high complexity.
+Physicians typically spend 40 minutes with the patient and/or family or caregiver. - Domiciliary or rest home visit for the evaluation and management of an established patient, which requires at least two of these three key components: a comprehensive interval history, a comprehensive examination, and medical decision making of moderate to high complexity.